yichuan-liu/Return-Forecast-Portfolio-Optimization-with-ML/README.md

 - Performance: the long-short portfolio vastly outperforms portfolios based on traditional linear models and weighting schemes.

 Goals:
-- To show that machine-learning models outperform linear predictive models on the same inputs.
+- To show that machine-learning models outperform linear predictive models using the same inputs.
 (Check)
 - To show that machine-learning models can effeciently identify useful predictors from a pool of potential predictors.
 (Check)
 - To show that linear and sector-neutral weighting schemes can be matched and improved upon with primitive goal-seeking behavior.
 (Check)
 - To show that algorithm can generate useful predictors (with trial & error & learning) from a pool of raw data.
 (In progress)